-- All operations explained in this manual assume that the power switch is set to <ON> (p.36). - It is assumed that all the menu settings, Custom Functions, etc. are set to their defaults. - The illustrations in this manual show the camera attached with the EF-S18-55mm f/3.5-5.6 IS STM lens as an example.
+- All operations explained in this manual assume that the power switch is set to <0N> and the <LOCK ►> switch is set to the left (Multi function lock released) (p.51). - It is assumed that all the menu settings, Custom Functions, etc. are set to their defaults. - The illustrations in this manual show the camera attached with the EF-S18-135mm f/3.5-5.6 IS STM lens as an example.